Also Serving Phoenix, Paradise Valley, & Mesa

 Before Your Breast Lift Surgery

-Dr. Weinrach may require you to have a mammogram (breast x-ray) before surgery, depending on your age and family history.
+Dr. Weinrach may require you to have a mammogram (breast x-ray) before your breast lift surgery in Scottsdale, depending on your age and family history.
 You will also be given instructions on how to prepare for surgery, including which medications to take or avoid, and when to stop eating and drinking before surgery.

 As you will not be able to drive home after your surgery, please make arrangements for someone to drive you home.